bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 So in this protocol unfortunately you can't apply the same banning heuristics as with Wasabi.
 So with Wasabi you can ban the coin that did not sign.
 In this protocol, if you end up with an unsigned CoinJoin, there are two reasons.
-Either someone is not signing on purpose, or in which case you can ban the coin they did not sign or someone did the protocol wrong.
+Either someone is not signing on purpose, in which case you can ban the coin they did not sign or someone did the protocol wrong.
 In the case Adam gave, Purple is the last person with all of the addresses and Purple dumps Red's address and adds two of Purple's addresses to the mixed outputs.
 So how do you know that happened?